talentegra/tawpress/wp-content/themes/blockchain-lite/readme.txt

 Author URI: https://www.cssigniter.com/
 Author: The CSSIgniter Team
 Contributors: cssigniterteam
-Stable tag: 1.3
+Stable tag: 1.3.1
 Requires PHP: 5.6
 Requires at least: 5.2
-Tested up to: 5.4.1
+Tested up to: 5.7.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Blockchain Lite is a stunning business theme for WordPress.
-Specially crafted for cryptocurrency-related websites, Blockchain Lite guarantees the smoothest reading experience.
+Blockchain lite is a modern and clean business theme for WordPress, ideal for businesses in the financial sector, consultancies, investing firms, businesses dealing with cryptocurrencies, blockchain companies and more.
+It supports WooCommerce for online store creation and is regularly updated to ensure continuing compatibility.
+Its responsive design will give your visitors the perfect mobile browsing experience on phones, tablets & retina enabled displays.
+It is fast and lightweight, coded with best SEO practises in mind, supports RTL languages and is translation ready.
+It offers a flexible top bar and header, multiple column layouts for the blog with a masonry effect, unlimited custom color schemes, custom typography, a flexible footer, custom logos and more.
+It supports the WordPress block editor and is also compatible with the most popular page builders like Elementor, Divi, Brizy and Beaver Builder.

 Theme page: https://www.cssigniter.com/themes/blockchain-lite/
 Demo: https://www.cssigniter.com/preview/blockchain-lite/